 Commencement Day Protocols

 Guest seating is on a first come, first serve basis.
 We ask that guests be seated no later than 8:30AM.
-If guests arrive after the procession has begun, they may be held back until the students and faculty are seated.
 Please allow plenty of time for travel and parking.
-Please see the Parking & Transportation and Abele Quad venue maps for additional details.
+Please see the Parking & Transportation map and the Wallace Wade Stadium diagram for additional details.

 - Bags and items larger than 12” x 12” x 6” (including backpacks, duffel bags, large purses, suitcases, wrapped gifts, etc.) are prohibited from entering the venue.
 Please leave such items in personal vehicles or hotel rooms.